$1000 Invested In This Stock 5 Years Ago, Would Be Worth This Much - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Chegg CHGG has outperformed the market over the past 5 years by 16.42% on an annualized basis.
+Enphase Energy ENPH has outperformed the market over the past 5 years by 140.03% on an annualized basis.

-Buying $1,000 In CHGG: 5 years ago, an investor could have purchased 140.45 shares of Chegg at the time with $1,000.
-This investment in CHGG would have produced an average annual return of 30.61%.
-Currently, Chegg has a market capitalization of $3.96 billion.
+Buying $1,000 In ENPH: 5 years ago, an investor could have purchased 662.25 shares of Enphase Energy at the time with $1,000.
+This investment in ENPH would have produced an average annual return of 154.37%.
+Currently, Enphase Energy has a market capitalization of $21.64 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.